John Lamping: Affordable Care Act bill

-Lamping attracted national attention in 2013 when he introduced a bill which would suspend the state licenses to operate in Missouri of any insurance companies which accepted subsidies offered by the United States government to pay health insurance premiums under the Affordable Care Act.
+Lamping attracted national attention in 2013 when he introduced a bill that would suspend the state licenses to operate in Missouri of any insurance companies which accepted subsidies offered by the United States government to pay health insurance premiums under the Affordable Care Act.
 Lamping asserted that (despite National Federation of Independent Business v.
 Sebelius), the ACA is "illegal" and will eventually be overturned by federal courts.